Pedro Jirón

 Pedro Jose Jirón Rugama "Peche Jirón" (18 December 1939 – 7 September 2018) was a Nicaraguan professional footballer who played as a midfielder.

 Club career

-Pedro played in the First Division only with Diriangén for 15 years and was their captain for eight years.
-Pedro was a universal footballer, with the natural ability to play football anywhere in the world.
-Winning 3 league titles with Diriangén and aiding the great Manuel Cuadra to many goals.
+Pedro played in the First Division with Diriangén for 15 years and was their captain for eight years.
+He won 3 league titles with Diriangén and aiding the great Manuel Cuadra to many goals.

 International career

 Pedro captained the Nicaragua national football team for 6 years and played 5 matches for them as they came sixth in the 1967 CONCACAF Championship.

 Style of play

-He was an exceptional footballer because he dominated all aspects of the game, his extraordinary vitality allowed him to step on all the grass without leaving a single inch of it without his mark.
-He is considered the best midfield player of all time for his discipline, for his self-sacrificing dedication as a worker on the field of play, for his feline strategy, his astute tactics and because he was also a mixture of strength and talent.
+Pedro was a versatile midfielder known for his discipline, tactical awareness, and physical endurance.
+He has been described as one of Nicaragua's leading midfield players.

 Life after career

 On 9 February 1995, Pedro was inducted into the Nicaraguan Sports Hall of Fame.